Titanic launch 100th anniversary marked in Belfast

 During the service, a flare was set off at 1213 BST, the exact time of the launch a century on.

-The event, described as a celebration, took place on the very slipway from which Titanic left the shipyard.'Our shame'
+The event, described as a celebration, took place on the very slipway from which Titanic left the shipyard.

 It was led by Reverend Chris Bennett, chaplain of Belfast's Titanic Quarter development on the site of the former Harland & Wolff docklands.